Skip to main content

 Simplify Your Closet–and Your Life: Building a Capsule Wardrobe that Works

 The popularity of Barry Schwartz’s book The Paradox of Choice: Why More Is Less opened our eyes to the reality that less choice can mean easier decisions and less overall stress in your life.
-But when that stress starts to feel overwhelming, you can opt for items like the ones on theseedpharm.com.
 People continue to embrace this overall trend toward minimalism, which reached new heights with Marie Kondo’s book The Life-Changing Magic of Tidying Up, which inspired people to purge everything from clothes to books to knick-knacks, keeping only the items they truly love.

 A typical capsule wardrobe might consist of a few pairs of well-fitted pants and a few tailored skirts—mostly in neutrals like black, beige and gray, or one or two in an eye-catching color or pattern.
 You might have a few dresses—again, a mix of neutral and patterned, and perhaps ranging from casual to cocktail.
-You would have tops in mostly solids and a few colors and patterns that could be mixed and matched with the bottoms, and perhaps a few cardigans, scarves, belts, and Delta Sigma Theta nalia accessories that complement and jazz up these outfits.
+You would have tops in mostly solids and a few colors and patterns that could be mixed and matched with the bottoms, and perhaps a few cardigans, scarves and belts that complement and jazz up these outfits.

 A selection of dress flats, heels and casual shoes—and a complementary assortment of bags—would complete the collection.
 All clothing would be in materials and colors suited to the current season.
 And since you are curating your items to the best of the best, you would naturally only keep items that fit and flatter—creating a wardrobe of 100 percent favored pieces.